-The persons insured include the owner of the policy and spouse, any relatives living at home, anyone living in the residence under the age of 21 and any relative who is a full-time student under the age of 24 or, if under the care of the insured, under the age of 21, who lived at the residence prior to moving away for school.
+The persons insured include the owner of the policy and spouse, any relatives living at home, anyone living in the residence under age 21 and any relative who is a full-time student under age 24 or, if under the care of the insured, under age 21, who lived at the residence prior to moving away for school.

 Also covered for liability are animals, watercraft and employees providing personal service for the insured.
 For instance, a housecleaner that falls and hurts himself while cleaning your home, or a dog that roams around and bites someone is covered.

-This is a short part that basically says that the insurer will provide you with insurance only if you pay premiums and follow all provisions of the policy.
+This short part stipulates that the insurer will provide you with insurance only if you pay premiums and follow all provisions of the policy.